Founded in 2009, Purpose New York serves as our headquarters.

 Away from his Excel reports, Hyde is probably hiking, exploring exhibits throughout the city, or eating street food.

-As a Senior Digital Campaigner at Purpose, J (they/them) brings together their experience in content strategy and digital advocacy with a passion for shifting perceptions.
+As a Senior Digital Campaigner at Purpose, Jack (they/them) brings together their experience in content strategy and digital advocacy with a passion for shifting perceptions.
 They believe the key to unlocking empathy is through story-telling with the voice of the community as the constant drumbeat.

 As the Human Resources and Talent Manager at Purpose, Jackie brings not only her expertise in HR best practices and high-volume recruitment but her passion for community-building to the People, Culture and Operations Team.
 Together with the PC&O team, Jackie refines the onboarding process, crafts HR policies and supports the HR and Talent functions across the Purpose globe.
 Currently, Jackie serves as the co-chair of the Equity Team at Purpose where she devotes her energy to building a diverse, equitable and inclusive work culture.